rajaravindp/createDBwithPy/README.md

-# Create football database in Postgres and build tables using Python
+# Create football database & build tables using Python, and query using PostgresSQL

 # Data for the project can be found here
 https://myfootballdata-01.s3.amazonaws.com/appearances.csv \